-The primary purpose of this program is to provide teachers with real spaceflight activities and equipment they can use in their classrooms.
-With the training and resources from these workshops, teachers will be able to work with their students to build flight-ready CubeSats and experiments that can be flown on multiple launch platforms.
-This is the next step in our Classroom Flight Experiments program, which began in 2012 with a NASA funded week-long workshop at NASA Ames for 30 educators.
+The primary purpose of our in-person workshop is to provide educators with an accessible, step-by-step program to introduce them to working with CubeSats in the classroom.
+With the training and resources from this course, educators will be able to work with their students to build flight-ready CubeSats and experiments that can be flown on multiple launch platforms.

 This workshop will strengthen the understanding of science, technology, engineering, and math (STEM) studies and careers through guided work in spaceflight experiments and engineering.
 It introduces affordable, easy-to-use flight experiment equipment and flight opportunities to educators across the US.
 Through our programs, we enable communities of learners to participate in authentic, hands-on exploration in STEM tied to actual spaceflight missions.